yehonatanke/Data-Mining/README.md

 ## Course Overview

 This course covers advanced topics in data mining and machine learning, including various clustering techniques, classification methods, decision trees, and neural networks.
-It combines theoretical concepts with practical implementations and culminates in a two-part final project.
+It combines theoretical concepts with practical implementations and culminates in a two-part final project. <br> <br>A significant portion of the work in this repository goes beyond the basic course requirements.

 ## Repository Structure